Last Updated on April 4, 2021 by Jim Ferri

 Those who have been to it, love the Sea of Cortez, which has similarities to the Galapagos Islands.

 But the Galapagos Islands are located 600 miles off the coast of Ecuador.
-The Sea of Cortez is on our doorstep in Baja California in Mexico.
+The Sea of Cortez is on our doorstep in the Baja, one of the top 10 places in Mexico for travelers.

 And the islands can also be a bit difficult to reach since you have to fly to Ecuador, and then usually overnight before taking another flight the following day.